verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] They couldn't agree on the colour of the sky
 - [ ] Something as wild as it was pure
 - [ ] When a clown moves into a palace, he doesn't become a king.
 The palace becomes a circus. - Turkish Proverb
 - [ ] Abject to the point of being comical
+- [ ] what tragedy happened in your life that you insist upon punishing yourself with all this... mediocrity?